Imagine that your French friend Marie just picked you up at the airport in Paris and hosted you in her lovely home for 3 days.

 You will mostly hear this French “thank you” as a reply to someone thanking someone else.
 Think of it as the equivalent of “No, thank you” or in some cases, “Thank you, too”, when you want to emphasize that you are the one who should be thankful, not the person who just thanked you.

 A common equivalent is C’est moi qui vous remercie or C’est moi qui te remercie (literally: “It is I who thank you.”).

 When you want to thank a group of person or highlight the person you’re saying thank you to, you can use one of the following sentences:

-Like with merci, you can also use variations of je vous remercie such as:
+As with merci, you can also use variations of Je vous remercie such as: